influxdata/telegraf/plugins/inputs/intel_powerstat/README.md

 Plugin is based on Linux Kernel modules that expose specific metrics over `sysfs` or `devfs` interfaces.
-The following dependencies are expected by `sysfs` or `devfs` interfaces.
 The following dependencies are expected by
 plugin:

 - _intel-rapl_ module which exposes Intel Runtime Power Limiting metrics over `sysfs` (`/sys/devices/virtual/powercap/intel-rapl`),